July 2020; 269 Pages

 With the rapidly developing nature of this global pandemic, you don’t have the time to do the research.

-Claim this global strategic report to become immediately informed, without sacrificing hours of unncessary research or lacking awareness of critical industry events.
+Claim this global strategic report to become immediately informed, without sacrificing hours of unnecessary research or missing critical opportunities.

 With an online readership of nearly one million viewers per year, BioInformant is a American market research firm with nearly 15 years of industry experience.
 As the first and only market research firm to specialize in the stem cell industry, BioInformant research has been cited by the Wall Street Journal, Xconomy, and Vogue Magazine.
 Headquartered in Washington, DC, BioInformant is strategically positioned to be near the National Institutes of Health (NIH), the U.S. FDA, the Maryland Biotech Corridor, and policy makers on Capital Hill.